SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization

-\begin{proof} We denote $\PP$ by the highest proposal \emph{locked} by non-faulty replicas after view $w-1$.
-Then, before view $w-1$, at least $\f + 1$ non-faulty replicas have \emph{conditionally prepared} $\PP$.
-For any replica $\Replica{}$ among the $\f+1$ replicas, either $\Replica{}$ \emph{locks} on $\PP$ or $\PP$ is higher than its \emph{locked} proposal.
-Then, in view $w-1$, $\Replica{}$ includes $\PP$ in $\AcceptedSet$.
-Then all non-faulty replicas would \emph{conditionally prepare} $\PP$ and inform other replicas.
-Then $\Primary{w}$ would know that at least $\f+1$ non-faulty replicas have \emph{conditionally prepared} $\PP$ before entering view $w$.
-Then, $\Primary{w}$ can propose a new proposal $\m \GETS \Message{Propose}{w,\T,\PPf{\PP'}}$, with $\PP' = \PP$ or a higher \emph{acceptable} proposal that $\Primary{w}$ knows.
-All non-faulty replicas will consider $m$ as \emph{acceptable} since their \emph{locked} proposal is either $\PP$ or a lower one. \end{proof}
+\begin{proof} Let $\PP'$ be the highest proposal \emph{locked} by any non-faulty replicas after view $w-1$ (in the worst case, $\PP'$ is the genesis proposal).
+As $\PP'$ was locked by a non-faulty replica, at least $\n-2\f\geq \f+1$ non-faulty replicas have \emph{conditionally prepared} $\PP'$ before view $w-1$.
+For any replica $\Replica{}$ among these $\n-2\f$ replicas, either $\Replica{}$ \emph{locked} on $\PP'$ or $\PP'$ is from a newer view than the locked proposal of $\Replica$.

+Hence, in view $w-1$, the \MName{Sync} messages of the $\n-2\f\geq \f+1$ non-faulty replicas would include $\PP'$ in $\AcceptedSet$.
+As such, all non-faulty replicas would \emph{conditionally prepare} $\PP'$ and inform other replicas, and primary $\Primary{w}$ would learn that at least $\n-2\f$ non-faulty replicas have \emph{conditionally prepared} $\PP'$ before entering view $w$.
+As such, primary $\Primary{w}$ can propose a new proposal $\PP \GETS \Message{Propose}{w,\T,\PPf{\PP^{*}}}$, with $\PP^{*} = \PP'$ or with $\PP^{*}$ being some proposal with a higher view than $\PP'$ (if primary $\Primary{w}$ knows such an \emph{extendable} higher proposal).
+All non-faulty replicas will consider $\PP$ as \emph{acceptable} since their \emph{locked} proposal is either $\PP'$ or a proposal from an lower view. \end{proof}